lawanmamethu/lawanmamethu/README.md

 ## 👋 Nice to meet you!

-I'm **Methuli**, a Software Engineer from 🇱🇰 Sri Lanka.
+I'm **Methuli**, a Computer Science Undergraduate Student from 🇱🇰 Sri Lanka.
 I love building things that actually work *and* look great whether that's a clean UI someone enjoys using, a backend that handles things quietly in the background, or a full product from scratch.

 I got into tech because I genuinely enjoy the problem-solving side of it.
 There's something satisfying about taking a blank screen and turning it into something real that people can use.
 My projects range from clothing e-commerce to travel platforms I like working on things that feel meaningful in everyday life.

-When I'm not coding, you'll probably find me on Instagram 📸 or thinking about my next project idea.
+When I'm not coding, you'll probably find me on Instagram 📸.

 > *"First, solve the problem.
 Then, write the code."*

+---

+## 🎓 Education

+BSc (Hons) Computer Science – SLIIT City University (SCU) (University of Bedfordshire, UK)

+Expected Graduation: 2027

 ---